Table of Contents

 Learn how to develop a sound shipping strategy for your online jewelry store.
 Click the link to know more!

 - It helps you create satisfied buyers.

-Such efficient monitoring and managing of inventory means that you don’t have to risk your business reputation because you can meet customer demands at any time.
+Such efficient monitoring and managing of inventory mean that you don’t have to risk your business reputation because you can meet customer demands at any time.

 1. Organize your jewelry pieces and label them properly.

-The first step to an efficient and effective jewelry inventory management is to organize all your stocked products and labeling it properly in a manner you’re most comfortable with.
+The first step to efficient and effective jewelry inventory management is to organize all your stocked products and label them properly in a manner you’re most comfortable with.
 Don’t forget to assign a barcode and/or a stock-keeping unit (SKU) number to each item to help you track inventory easily.
 This will also keep you from overstocking and make spotting missing items a breeze.
-Once you’ve assigned a SKU number, organize, track, and manage your inventory according to any of the classifications you’re most agreeable with below.
+Once you’ve assigned an SKU number, organize, track, and manage your inventory according to any of the classifications you’re most agreeable with below.